Chinese armour: Mail armour

-Mail was already known to the Chinese since they first encountered it in 384 AD when their allies in the nation of Kuchi arrived wearing "armor similar to chains".
+Mail was already known to the Chinese by the Tang dynasty.
+The earliest known reference to "chained ring armor" can be found in an early 3rd century record by Cao Zhi and was encountered in 384 AD when their allies in the nation of Kuchi arrived wearing "armor similar to chains".
 However mail armour was not mentioned again until 718 AD when a tributary mission from Samarkand presented to the Tang emperor a coat of "link armour".
 Mail was later improved on during the Song dynasty to withstand arrows better, by which H. Russell Robinson believes meant using interlocked rings.
 However mail was never used in any significant numbers and was seen as foreign and exotic, originating from the Qiang people from the west.
 The dominant form of armour continued to be lamellar.

 Mountain pattern armour

 References to mountain pattern armour (山文鎧 (shānwénkǎi)) appear as early as the Tang dynasty in the Six Statutels of the Tang Dynasty, but historical texts provide no explanation or diagram of how it actually worked.
 There are also no surviving examples of it.
 Everything that is known about mountain pattern armour comes from paintings and statues, typically of the Song and Ming periods.
 It is not unique to China and has been found in depictions in Korea, Vietnam, Japan, and even Thailand, however non-religious depictions are limited to only China, Korea, and Vietnam.
 Reconstruction projects of this type of armour have largely failed to produce good results.

 The current theory is that this type of armour is made from a multitude of small pieces of iron or steel shaped like the Chinese character for the word "mountain" (山).
 One theory is that they were zigzag lines of pointed scale heads similar to lamellar armour.
 The pieces are interlocked and riveted to a cloth or leather backing.
 It covers the torso, shoulders and thighs while remaining comfortable and flexible enough to allow movement.
 Also during this time, senior Chinese officers used mirror armour (護心鏡 (hùxīnjìng)) to protect important body parts, while cloth, leather, lamellar, and/or Mountain pattern armor were used for other body parts.
 This overall design was called "shining armor" (明光甲 (míngguāngjiǎ)).

 There is an alternative theory that mountain pattern armour is simply a result of very stylistic depictions of mail armour, but known depictions of mail armour in Chinese art do not match with mountain pattern armour either.
+There are also depictions of mountain pattern armour being used in conjunction with mail armour at the same time.